Publication 115, Tips, Gratuities, and Service Charges

 - “A 15% voluntary gratuity will be added for parties of 8 or more.”

-When the menu, brochure, advertisement or other material contains such printed statements, an amount you automatically added to the bill or invoice is a mandatory charge and subject to tax.
-An amount is considered automatically added when the retailer adds the amount to the bill without first discussing it with the customer and receiving approval to add the amount, or without providing the customer the option to write it in.
+When the menu, brochure, advertisement or other material contains such printed statements, an amount automatically added to the bill or invoice is a mandatory charge and subject to tax.
+An amount is considered automatically added when the retailer adds the amount to the bill without first discussing it with the customer after the service of the meal.

 Please retain the guest checks and any additional separate documents to show that the payments of tips, gratuities, or service charges are optional.
 You are also required to maintain other records in accordance with the requirements of Regulation 1698, Records.